Learning to DJ: Your Guide to DJ Software

 While you will have to pay for the Traktor Pro, the demo version is free and available for you to try.
 Once you do upgrade to the Pro, the software can work without hardware or in conjunction with compatible controllers and the like.

 Traktor does have some limitations thanks to its tight software-to-hardware compatibility, and while some features that are ubiquitous to other software are missing, it has a range of excellent FX and innovative features.
-All of this is accessible through an excellent interface of 4 virtual decks, track alignment in grids, phase alignment options and waveform display to help with visual mixing.
+All of this is accessible through an excellent interface of four virtual decks, track alignment in grids, phase alignment options and waveform display to help with visual mixing.